-You can contribute a total of £20,000 a year into an ISA in the current 2019/20 tax year.
-The whole allowance of £20,000 can be paid into a Stocks & Shares ISA, a Cash ISA, or a combination of these and other ISA types.

-Your annual ISA allowance expires at the end of each tax year, and any unused allowance will be lost.
+You can contribute a total of $\pounds 20,000$ a year into an ISA in the current 2020/21 tax year.
+The whole allowance of $\pounds 20,000$ can be paid into a Stocks & Shares ISA, Innovative Finance ISA or Cash ISA, or a combination of these.
+Your annual ISA allowance expires at the end of each tax year on 5 April and any unused allowance will be lost.
 It can't be rolled over to the following year.
 You can choose between making a lump sum investment and/or making regular or ad hoc contributions throughout the tax year.